ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 To establish the extent of disease and needs in an individual diagnosed with HP, the following evaluations are recommended:

-•Serum concentration of 25(OH) and 1,25(OH)2 vitamin D, nPTH (parathyroid hormone, N-terminal part) to assess rickets
+•Serum concentration of 25(OH) and 1,25(OH)2 vitamin D, nPTH (parathyroid hormone, N-terminal part) to assess for confounding comorbidity (older individuals)

-•Assessment of pulmonary function in infants with the perinatal type to assist in prognosis and distinguishing between the perinatal (severe) type and the perinatal (benign) type
+•Assessment of pulmonary function to assist in prognosis and distinguishing between the perinatal types (infants)

-•Radiographs of the skull to assess for craniosynostosis in young children with the infantile form
+•Radiographs of the skull to assess for craniosynostosis (all ages)

 •Endocrinology to optimize bone homeostasis and avoid exacerbating treatments

-•Nephrology to monitor calcium homeostasis and examine for nephrocalcinosis
+•Nephrology to monitor calcium homeostasis and assess for nephrocalcinosis

 •Neurology to prophylactically or prospectively treat seizures and manage myopathy